'If we cannot decouple economic growth from emissions, we are doomed' | DW | 29.01.2021

 How can human development be decoupled from environmental damage?

-As always, there is neither a silver bullet nor is there a singular action.
-But to look at, first of all, where development can also provide an opportunity and a solution rather than compounding the problem.
-Clearly decarbonization, which is moving our economies on a low-carbon trajectory into the future, and ultimately net zero emissions, is a top priority.
+As always, there is neither a silver bullet nor is there a single action.
+But we must look at, first of all, where development can also provide an opportunity and a solution rather than compounding the problem.
+Clearly, decarbonization, which is moving our economies on a low-carbon trajectory into the future, and ultimately ne- zero emissions, is a top priority.
 You can create mini-grids and actually provide people with a fundamental driver of development, which is access to power and electricity.

 And ultimately, we must embrace the notion that we have to include full cost accounting in our national economic statistical systems, because once the price of losing these environmental assets is actually part of a national balance sheet, very different decisions begin to emerge and much more rational investment and development pathways are ultimately self-evident.

-Can the political will be generated in time to put these policies in place and to turn the situation around in time?
+Can the political will be generated to put these policies in place and to turn the situation around in time?

 Political will is a kind of elusive currency.
 We can put the entire onus on political leaders — but political leaders, for instance in democracies, are bound by very short-term sentiments.
 And so political leaders develop their courage and commitment to act if they believe that in the public there is support for that.